AkashTemburnikar/Sentiment-Analysis-ChatBot/README.md

 http://localhost:3978/api/messages

-	4. Leave App ID and Password empty (for local testing)
+	4. Leave App ID and Password fields empty for local testing
-	5. Try chatting with:
+	5. Send messages like:

 hi
 what can you do